 At the 10 May event, both Ambassadors stated that their governments would continue to provide tangible support to this cause given their nuclear legacies.
 They encouraged the next co-coordinators of the Article XIV Conference to be imaginative in coming up with new ideas to promote the CTBT.
 Ambassador Sarybay referred to the importance of utilizing movies to communicate the humanitarian impacts of nuclear weapons and recalled the screening of the documentary “Where the Wind Blew,” jointly co-hosted by the VCDNP and the CTBTO on 10 April 2017.
 Ambassador Kitano stressed that, even though the provisions of the CTBT had become an almost universally recognized norm, the Treaty should not remain “unfinished business.”

 The panel discussion followed a closed meeting which took place at the VCDNP before the public event.
 Daryl G. Kimball, Executive Director of the Arms Control Association, and Gaukhar Mukhatzhanova of the VCDNP presented summaries of the two sessions in the morning meeting.
 The first session highlighted the need to understand the specific reasons the remaining Annex II States have yet to sign or ratify the CTBT.
 The second session, devoted to public outreach, emphasized the importance of disarmament and non-proliferation education and the need to involve the youth in both advocacy and analytical work on nuclear weapons issues.
-The VCDNP, the Permanent Mission of Japan and the Permanent Mission of Kazakhstan will soon publish a more detailed report on the proceedings of these discussions.
+The VCDNP, the Permanent Mission of Japan and the Permanent Mission of Kazakhstan have published a more detailed report on the proceedings of these discussions.